-Title IX Action Network
+Title IX Coordinators

-Become a Title IX Activist by participating in the Title IX Action Network and receiving electronic Title IX alerts, news stories, and updates on the Network.
+Each Title IX Coordinator should sign up to become a Title IX Activist by participating in the Title IX Action Network and receiving electronic Title IX alerts, news stories, and updates on the Network.

 Contribute to the Title IX Action Network by:

 - Sending suggestions to Dr. Sue Klein, FMF Education Equity Director

 - Contributing calendar events to the feminist.org web site

 - Adding yourself to the Title IX Activist E-mail List